-(f) Financial instruments
+(g) Financial instruments

 Account receivables are initially recognized when they are originated.
-All other financial assets and financial liabilities are initially recognized when the Company becomes a party to the contractual provisions of the instrument.
+All other financial assets and financial liabilities are initially recognized when the Group becomes a party to the contractual provisions of the instrument.
 A financial asset (unless it is an account receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
-An account receivable without a significant financing component is initially measured at the transaction price.
+An account receivable without a significant financing component at the transaction price.